memgraph/docs/mage/query-modules/cuda/cugraph.md

 #### Procedures

 ##### `get(weight, max_iterations, damping_factor, stop_epsilon)`
-Get PageRank scores for each node in the graph.
+Find PageRank scores for all nodes in the graph.

 ###### Input:
 * `weight: str("weight")` ➡  The values of the given relationship property are used as weights by the algorithm.